breqdev/flask-discord-interactions/docs/debugging.rst

 signature verification.
 This should only be set in debug mode and never in production.

-Another config parameter ``DONT_REGISTER_WITH_DISCORD`` may be set to ``True`` to bypass registering your slash commands with Discord when launched.
+Another config parameter ``DONT_REGISTER_WITH_DISCORD`` may be set to ``True`` to bypass registering your commands with Discord when launched.
 Registering too many times in succession may result in being temporarily limited by Discord.
 For local debugging it is not needed.

 Example